DUNE/dune-justin/docs/justin-man-page.md

               wallclock seconds, max RSS bytes, and the max distance value.

-       create-bootstrap --request-id ID --stage-id ID --jobscript FILENAME Creates a bootstrap file for the given stage  within  the  given request, replacing the existing bootstrap file.
+       create-jobscript --request-id ID --stage-id ID --jobscript FILENAME Creates a  jobscript  for  the  given  stage  within  the  given request,  replacing  the  existing  jobscript with the specified file.

-       show-bootstrap --request-id ID --stage-id ID
+       show-jobscript --request-id ID --stage-id ID
-              Show  the  bootstrap  script of the given stage within the given request.
+              Show the jobscript of the given stage within the given  request.

        show-stage-outputs --request-id ID --stage-id ID
               Shows  the datasets to be assigned and the patterns used to find output files of the given stage within the given  request.
 Each line of the response consists of "(next)" or "(  )" depending on whether the files are  passed  to  the  next  stage  within  the request,  and  then  the dataset, scope, and files pattern them- selves.

        show-storages [--rse-name NAME]
               Shows information about Rucio Storage  Elements  cached  in  the justIN  Database,  optionally  limiting  output  to a single RSE using its name.
 Each line of the output consists of the RSE name followed  by  the  occupancy fraction obtained from Rucio in the range 0.0 to 1.0, and the Read, Write and Delete availability of the  RSE from Rucio, and whether the RSE will be included in the default list for output files.

        show-sites-storages [--site-name NAME] [--rse-name NAME]
               Shows information about the distances of Rucio storage  elements relative  to  sites, optionally limited to the given site and/or RSE.
 Each line of the output gives the site name, RSE name,  and then their relative distance between 0 (same site) and 100 (max- imally remote).

        show-files [--request-id ID] [--stage-id ID] [--file-did DID] Shows files information cached in the  justIN  Database,  either limited  by  request  ID  and  stage ID or by file DID.
 For each file, the request ID, stage ID, file state,  and  file  DID  are shown.
 The file state is one of "finding", "unallocated", "allo- cated", or "processed".
 Files wait in the  "unallocated"  state, are  then  allocated  to  an  instance  of the stage's script by justIN's allocator service, and then either return  to  "unallo- cated" or move to "processed" depending on whether the script is able to process them correctly.

        fail-files --request-id ID [--stage-id ID]
               Set all the files of the given request, and optionally stage, to the  failed  state when they are already in the finding, unallo- cated, allocated, or outputting state.
 Files in  the  processed, failed,  or  notfound states are unchanged.
 This allows requests with a handful of pathological files to be  terminated,  as  the Finder  agent  will see all the files are now in terminal states and mark the request as finished.

        show-replicas [--request-id ID] [--stage-id ID] [--file-did DID] Shows file and  replica  information  in  the  justIN  Database, either  limited  by  request ID and stage ID or by file DID.
 For each replica of each file, the request ID, stage ID, file state, RSE name, and file DID are shown.

        show-jobs  --jobsub-id  ID  |  --request-id ID [--stage-id ID] [--state STATE]
               Show jobs identified by Jobsub ID or Request ID (and  optionally Stage  ID).
 Job  state  can also be given to further filter the jobs listed.
 For each job, the Jobsub ID, Request ID, Stage  ID, State, and creation time are shown.

-BOOTSTRAP SCRIPTS
+JOBSCRIPTS
-       The bootstrap scripts supplied when creating a stage are shell  scripts which  the  generic  jobs  execute  on the worker nodes matched to that stage.
+       The  user  jobscripts  supplied when creating a stage are shell scripts which the generic jobs execute on the  worker  nodes  matched  to  that stage.
 They  are  started  in  an empty workspace directory.
 Several environment variables are made available to the scripts,  all  prefixed with   JUSTIN_,   including  $JUSTIN_REQUEST_ID,  $JUSTIN_STAGE_ID  and
-       $JUSTIN_COOKIE  which  allows  the  bootstrap script to authenticate to justIN's allocator service. $JUSTIN_PATH is used to reference files and scripts provided by justIN.
+       $JUSTIN_COOKIE which allows the jobscript to authenticate  to  justIN's allocator  service. $JUSTIN_PATH is used to reference files and scripts provided by justIN.

        To  get  the  details  of  an  input  file  to  work  on,  the  command
-       $JUSTIN_PATH/justin-get-file is executed by the bootstrap script.
-This produces a single line of output with the Rucio DID of the chosen file, its PFN on the optimal RSE, and the name of that RSE, all separated  by spaces.
+       $JUSTIN_PATH/justin-get-file  is  executed by the jobscript.
+This pro- duces a single line of output with the Rucio DID of  the  chosen  file, its  PFN on the optimal RSE, and the name of that RSE, all separated by spaces.
 This code fragment shows how the DID, PFN and RSE  can  be  put into shell variables:

          did_pfn_rse=`$JUSTIN_PATH/justin-get-file`